strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 ### ContentBox

 This component has been removed and not replaced.
-If you feel like you need this function, please open an issue on the Strapi repository to discuss your usecase.
+If you feel like you need this component, please open an issue on the Strapi repository to discuss your usecase.

 ### DateTimePicker